olifrost/olifrost.github.io/_posts/2024-07-20-bad-workflows.md

 ---
 layout: site
-title: I made an app that makes you less productive
+title: I made a macro that makes you less productive
 header: Escape the cult of productivity
 tagline: Bad Workflows
 description: Tools to make your Mac harder to use